lsverma0909/Speech-Recognition-and-Summarization-System/README.md

 1. Converting speech to text using Vosk.
 2. Restoring punctuation and capitalization.
-3. Generating concise summaries using Transformer-based NLP models.
+3. Generating concise summaries using Transformer-based NLP models

 The system can be used for: